ObjectOops/ftcontainer-personal/README.md

 ## Tips
 - If Codespace storage becomes an issue, run the following command to clean the build: `cd [dir] && ./gradlew clean` (replace [`dir`] with the folder name of the project) or truncate any git commit history to include only the most recent commits.
 - Stop the Codespace when it's not being used to prevent incurring unintended usage (click Codespaces in the bottom left corner).
 Codespaces will automatically timeout after thirty minutes of inactivity.
-- To update the container, pull the latest commit with `git pull`, **or** click the sync button near the bottom-left corner (ensure that the editor is opened to this README file when doing the latter so this container's repository is focused instead of the robot controller's).
+- To update the container, click the sync button near the bottom-left corner (ensure that the editor is opened to this README file when doing the latter so this container's repository is focused instead of the robot controller's), **or** pull the latest commit with `git pull`.

 ___